west-code-development/West/Doc/manual.rst

    * - **Default**
      - False
    * - **Description**
      - If (True), then the preconditioner is shifted by the corresponding Kohn-Sham orbital energy.
-Used only when wbse_calculation is "D" or "d" and l_preconditioning is True.
+Used only when wbse_calculation = "D" or "d" and l_preconditioning is True.
 Should be set to True for isolated systems and False for perodic systems.

 .. data:: l_spin_flip